-If students do not demonstrate English proficiency, they need to take the English Placement Test which consists of five sections: listening, reading comprehension, language use, speaking, and writing.
-Based on the result of the test, students will be required to take either ESL 3 or ESL 4 along with their regular undergraduate or graduate courses.
+If students do not demonstrate English proficiency, they need to take the English Placement Test which consists of four sections: listening, reading comprehension, speaking, and writing.
+Based on the result of the test, students will be required to enroll in English language classes.
+Additionally, students may enroll in their respective undergraduate or graduate courses.